rostyslav-udovenko/command-line-trainer/README.md

 ## 🧠 Features

 - Command-line interactions that allow for inputs such as `cd`, `ls`, `mkdir`, `touch`, `pwd`, `help`, and `man`
+- System command such as `hint on/off` to enable or disable task hints
 - Immediate task validation accompanied by feedback and hints for each task
 - An integrated virtual file system that refreshes with each task, utilizing JSON
 - A modular architecture based on ES modules